 Foilets should be located on flat ground in well lit (night event) and accessible areas, for example close to paths

 Toilets should be located away from food vendors, storage and service areas.

-Baby change/breast feeding facilities are highly recommended.
 There should a clear path of travel to disabled toilets.